 Complex Design & Strength Improvement

-An existing tank wheel needed lighter weight but higher tensile strength.
+An existing tank wheel needed lighter weight but a higher tensile strength.
 The life of the wheel depended on the mechanical design and mechanical strength.
-Tapping on engineering expertise and tooling knowledge of ferrous and some non-ferrous materials, a design was developed using a formed material in different patterns to allow for the use of thinner materials (reducing weight by 10 pounds) and increasing the tensile strength by 100%.
+Tapping on engineering expertise and tooling knowledge of ferrous and some non-ferrous materials, a design was developed using a formed material in different patterns allowing for the use of thinner materials (reducing weight by 10 pounds) and increasing the tensile strength by 100%.

 Styberg redesigned a cast-splined part to reduce weight and production costs while maintaining all the spline dimensions.
 The part was produced from coil stock and, utilizing the “Grob” process, we reduced the weight from a 32-lb splined casting to a processed piece weighing 12 lbs while retaining all the spline dimensions, resulting in a lighter product with lower production costs.

 With the COVID situation a small business can either sit back and wait it out, or push forward.
 Styberg Engineering has decided to forge ahead.
 We have had to adjust our hours to match sales, but we continue to look for advancements in Machinery that will help Styberg and all employees.
 Our latest purchase is a state-of-art Wire EDM machine.
 It is large enough to do most everything we have.
 It allows Styberg to make prototype in half the time, and all of our own tooling in-house again faster.
 We are finding new ways to use this machine to help Styberg’ s bottom line.